hotwired/stimulus/docs/reference/using_typescript.md

 Stimulus itself is written [TypeScript](https://www.typescriptlang.org/) and provides types directly over its package.
-The following documentation should make it clear how to define types for stimulus properties.
+The following documentation shows how to define types for Stimulus properties.

 ## Define Controller Element Type

 By default, the `element` of the controller is from type `Element`.
-If the element expected type is as example `HTMLFormElement` it can be defined this way:
+You can override this in your `extends` statement.
+For example, if the element type is expected to be a `HTMLFormElement`:

 ```ts
 import { Controller } from '@hotwired/stimulus';